 Many battery systems have a fixed storage capacity starting at around 2kWh to 14kWh but there are also systems that allow you to add capacity by building extra battery modules on to the system to increase the energy storage.

-Home battery systems start in price from around £400 per kWh.
+Home solar battery systems start from around £400 per kWh.
 The Tesla Powerwall 2 is a 14kWh system and you would expect to pay around £5,500 for one.

 Other brands can vary in price up to around £800 per kWh but it is important to research each product to see how they work and whether they will be optimised for you.